 Buy Odeon Entertainment Blu-ray from Amazon.co.uk

 On November 15, 2014, the film was shown at the Barbican Cinema in London as part of the ‘House of Walker’ festival organised by Cigarette Burns.
 The director and writer Jonathan Rigby presented a screen talk to coincide with the showing.
-David Flint, MOVIES and MANIA
+David Flint, MOVIES & MANIA

 Reviews: